28cl/Capstone-Project/readme.md

 ## Problem Statement

 "A picture is worth a thousand words".

 This adage was first coined in the 1900s.
 The idea behind it was that complex and sometimes multiple ideas can be conveyed by a single still image.

-However, for the visually impaired, is there a way to interpret these images so that they are able capture the essence of what the image is portraying?
+This suggests that there may be numerous interpretations of a single image.

-In this capstone, I will be exploring the use of Neural Networks to generate captions to describe an image.
-Thereafter, with the help of an API, provide an audio output of the generated captions.
+In this capstone project, I will be exploring the use of Neural Networks to generate captions in English to best describe an image.

 ## Datasets